What are rewards credit cards?

 • Extra features.
 Rewards credit cards can often come with extra features like complimentary insurance cover.

 • Bonus offers.
-Rewards credit cards may offer bonus rewards points for new customers when they spend a certain amount within the first few months of having the card.
+Rewards credit cards may offer bonus reward points for new customers when they spend a certain amount within the first few months of having the card.

 Some of the drawbacks of having a rewards credit card are: